Szilard Engines as Quantum Thermodynamical Systems: Measurement as Induced Correlation

-Appropriate thermodynamic bookkeeping reveals the following average changes in internal energy, entropy, and work.
-The values are computed averaging over the probability distribution $(p_L(\delta),p_R(1-\delta))$ of finding the particle on the barrier's left or right side, where $p_L(\delta) = Z_x(\delta) / \left(Z_x(\delta) + Z_x(1-\delta)\right)$ and $p_R(1-\delta) = 1-p_L(\delta)$.
-Figure \ref{fig:ProbLambda} demonstrates that using the classical approximation has a qualitative impact on thermodynamic accounting as the functional dependence on the system parameters, such as temperature, is strongly affected at low temperatures.
+Figure \ref{fig:ProbLambda} displays $p_L$, the probability of being in the left compartment after insertion.
+Classically, the probability should just be $\delta$, the size of the partition.
+In the case that the system stays in its ground state through the insertion, the particle is found with probability 1 to be in the larger compartment, so $p_L =0$.
+Between these two extremes lies an interesting regime with nontrivial behavior where the probabilities depart from the classical case very rapidly when $q<1$ unless $\delta = .5$.
+Due to this, a full quantum treatment is necessary for large swaths of the parameter space.

 Moreover, the protocol's specific properties affect the thermodynamic bookkeeping in a nontrivial way.
-For example, assuming symmetric barrier insertion, $\delta = 1/2$, implies a nonsensitivity to the quantum regime that is lost even for small changes, e.g., $\delta = 1/3$.
-The existence of this and other nontrivial interplay between the system's parameters and the temperature confirms the need of such detailed analysis.
+For example, symmetric barrier insertion ($\delta = 1/2$) leads to an insensitivity to quantum effects.
+Sensitivity is regained, though, for even small changes: e.g., $\delta = 12/25$.
+The existence of this and other nontrivial interplay between system parameters and the temperature highlights the need for detailed analysis of this stage.

+For example, Fig. \ref{fig:ProbLambda} demonstrates that using the classical approximation has a qualitative impact on thermodynamic accounting as the functional dependence on the system parameters, such as temperature, are strongly affected by quantum effects except in special cases.

-Figure \ref{fig:Measure} shows how changes in internal energy, entropy, and work depend on the system parameter $\delta$ and demon parameter $\gamma$.
-(The sequel Ref. \cite{Ashr20b} details the calculations.)
-Here, we note that at $\gamma = 0.5$, where the informational states of the demon are symmetric, there is no work or energy cost associated with the measurement.
-However, including the demon and its quantum nature in the model allows to look beyond the $\gamma = 0.5$ line; for example, to account for experimental uncertainties.
-We can see how this markedly changes the thermodynamics of the measurement step, resulting in nonzero contributions for both the energetic and work cost.
-Furthermore, one can appreciate how the symmetry $\delta \to 1- \delta$, that one naively expects to hold, is present if and only if the demon's informational states are truly equivalent ($\gamma = 0.5$).
-It adoes not hold at $\gamma \neq 0.5$.
+To this end, Fig. \ref{fig:Measure} shows how the heat and work depend on both the partition insertion parameter $\delta$ and demon memory parameter $\gamma$; see App. \ref{Appendix}.
+Considering both the \DEM and its quantum nature allows probing beyond $\gamma = 0.5$ to account, for example, for experimental uncertainties.
+This markedly changes the thermodynamics of measurement, resulting in nonzero contributions for both the energetic and work cost.
+Furthermore, one can appreciate how the symmetry $\delta \leftrightarrow 1-\delta$---that one naively expects to hold---is present if and only if the \DEM informational mesostates are truly equivalent, as it does not hold unless $\gamma = 0.5$.